jesseangelo/Flojo/README.md

-# FLOJO 3.0
+# FLOJO 3.5

-FLOJO is a task runner.
+FLOJO ("Flo-ho") is a task runner.
 It will wait and run a task (function) at a time you specify.

 There are three types of tasks: timed, infinite, and counted.